flutter/website/src/docs/get-started/codelab.md

 <?code-excerpt path-base="codelabs/startup_namer/step1_base"?>

-Create a simple, templated Flutter app, using the instructions in [Getting Started with your first Flutter app.](/docs/get-started/test-drive#create-app)
+Create a simple, templated Flutter app, using the instructions in [Getting Started with your first Flutter app].
 Name the project **startup_namer** (instead of _myapp_).

 {{site.alert.tip}}
-  If you don't see "New Flutter Project" as an option in your IDE, make sure you have the [plugins installed for Flutter and Dart](/docs/get-started/editor).
+  If you don't see "New Flutter Project" as an option in your IDE, make sure you have the [plugins installed for Flutter and Dart].
 {{site.alert.end}}

 In this codelab, you'll mostly be editing **lib/main.dart**,